-The Contribution of Forest-Based Ecosystem Services
+The Contribution of Forest-Based Ecosystem Services to Agricultural Production

 Forest ecosystems are crucial to agricultural production through their direct and indirect contribution of provisioning, regulating and supporting services.
 These include, but are not exclusive to, pollination services, nutrient cycling, climate regulation, resilience to climate events, soil stabilization and watershed protection.
 Current initiatives on agricultural intensification appear to overlook the contribution of ecosystem services for crop and livestock productivity.